IOTechSystems/xrt-examples/AzureSphere/README.md

-# XRT Azure Sphere
+# Azure Sphere

-This document describes how to build a connected IoT application using IOTech's Edge XRT deployed on supported Azure Sphere hardware.
+This document describes, and gives examples on how to build a connected IoT application using IOTech's Edge XRT deployed on supported Azure Sphere hardware.

 ## Prerequisites